 Fortunately, while panic attacks can feel horrifying, they are not fatal.
 However, they can happen unexpectedly, and there is no direct way to stop an attack once it has started.
 Naturally, these symptoms make treating panic attacks crucial to your safety.

 So, if you consistently face recurring attacks, you should seek help for anxiety as soon as you can.
 Remember, therapy is one of the best ways to transform how we engage with our fears and anxious thoughts, making it a fantastic tool against panic attacks.
-To grasp how Dr. Lynn Winsten helps patients deal with their panic disorders, please book a Telehealth session or pay her a visit in Berkeley, CA.
+To grasp how Dr. Lynn Winsten helps patients deal with their panic disorders, please book a Telehealth session or pay her a visit in San Luis Obispo, CA.

 You Struggle in Social Settings